ahmedEid1/Java-Collection-Framework/Stream.md

     - Combine elements together using a combination function

-            - The combination function Takes:
+    - Takes:

-              - An initial value for the accumulator
+            - An initial value for the accumulator and a function

-              - The function takes :
+              - The combination function takes :

                     - The accumulator and the  next element
 <hr>